 The large personal, social, and economic burden of stroke in Europe is largely determined by its frequent occurrence in the elderly, a group seriously underrepresented in most previous stroke treatment trials.
 Elderly patients are also at the highest risk of developing complications, such as infections and fever.
 The occurrence of these complications in the first days after stroke leads to longer hospital stays and higher costs, and is independently associated with an increased risk of death or long-term dependency.

-1. To perform a pragmatic, randomised, controlled, open clinical trial with blinded outcome assessment in 3800 patients aged 66 years or older with acute ischaemic stroke or intracerebral haemorrhage, recruited from 80 centres in 9 European countries.
+To perform a pragmatic, randomised, controlled, open clinical trial with blinded outcome assessment in at least 2500 patients aged 66 years or older with acute ischaemic stroke or intracerebral haemorrhage, recruited from maximum of 100 centres in 9 European countries.

-3. To perform subgroup analyses based on age, sex, stroke severity, comorbidities, and geographic region, to detect specific populations in which the proposed treatments are particularly effective or not effective, to allow treatment to be tailored to specific patientgroups.
+To perform subgroup analyses based on age, sex, stroke severity, comorbidities, and geographic region, to detect specific populations in which the proposed treatments are particularly effective or not effective, to allow treatment to be tailored to specific patientgroups.